adenprince/stone-grinder-mod/README.md

 - Mud Bricks -> Packed Mud
 - Prismarine Bricks -> Prismarine

 This mod is compatible with the [Roughly Enough Items mod](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items) for viewing grinding recipes in both the Fabric and Forge versions.
 The Forge version is also compatible with the [Just Enough Items mod](https://www.curseforge.com/minecraft/mc-mods/jei) for viewing grinding recipes.
+(The Forge version of the mod for Minecraft 1.19.3 does not have Just Enough Items integration.)

 ## Adding Grinding Recipes
 Additional grinding recipes can be added by mods or datapacks by adding recipes with the type `stonegrinder:grinding`.
 Default Stone Grinder recipes are in [this folder](common/src/main/resources/data/stonegrinder/recipes).